LaunchCodeEducation/java-web-development/docs/_sources/chapters/inheritance/studio.rst.txt

 Implementation
 --------------

-Code the classes that you designed above.
+Code the classes that you designed above in a new IntelliJ project.
 If you like, get some feedback on your design by talking through it with a classmate.

 Putting it all together